About Me

 I’ve tried to avoid overly fluffy inspiration.
 I mean, “living your best life” conjures up images of flawless yoga poses on a beach at sunrise, but let’s be real: for most of us, it’s more like juggling flaming torches on a unicycle while praying the smoke alarm doesn’t go off.
 Between the avalanche of self-help books, overpriced wellness gadgets, and those annoyingly perfect Instagram influencers, it’s easy to feel like you’re one kale smoothie away from cracking the code.
 But hopefully, my blogs take real life into account, and I include insights from my professional experience, training, and actionable tips.
 I hope you’ve found them to be an honest account of what has worked for me and what hasn’t.

-With a career background in technology sales, I’ve worked for leading technology companies, mostly selling in the financial services sector.
-Later, I worked in Sales Management, responsible for leading sales teams to achieve targets of over $100M.
-Before founding our executive search business in 2008, my last challenge was to design and implement a sales process to facilitate the merger of three separate acquired organisations to ensure their continued success.
+Before founding our executive search business in 2008, my last challenge was to design and implement a sales process to facilitate the merger of three separate acquired organisations, ensuring their continued success.

-7 years ago, on a rainy January day, I was diagnosed with the autoimmune disease Ankylosing Spondylitis (AS) with a complete fusion of both sacroiliac joints.
+12 years ago, on a rainy January day, I was diagnosed with the autoimmune disease Ankylosing Spondylitis (AS) with a complete fusion of both sacroiliac joints.
 AS is an autoimmune inflammatory disease that causes the bones in the spine to fuse.
-This fusing makes the spine less flexible and can result in a hunched-forward posture; a good example would be the “hunchback of notre dame”.
+This fusing stiffens the spine.
 If ribs are affected, it can be difficult to breathe deeply.
 It also affects other joints, and, in some instances, you can develop cardiovascular disease.

 It’s unknown what causes the condition, but there’s thought to be a link with a gene known as HLA-B27.
 This is a specific type of protein that contributes to immune system dysfunction.
-The presence of HLA-B27 means that my white blood cells cause my immune system to attack those otherwise healthy cells.
+The presence of HLA-B27 means my white blood cells trigger my immune system to attack otherwise healthy cells.

 There is no cure for AS, but treatments can lessen symptoms and, with some of the new drugs available, possibly slow the progression of the disease.